ALL YOU WANTED TO KNOW AND MORE

 HOW LONG DOES THE BATTERY LAST?

 That depends on your weight, where you travel, and your math skills.
 To simplify things a little, we take the average mileage for a 200 lb. individual on flat-paved surface going full throttle.
-The 151 wh battery will go up to 7 miles per charge, the 252 wh battery will go 14 miles, and the 420 Wh battery will go up to 18 miles per charge.
+The AirSafe battery will go an average of 14 miles, and the Long Ranger battery will go up to 18 miles per charge on average.
 If you weigh less than 200 lbs., the battery will go farther; if you weigh more, it will go less.
 It helps to pay attention to the battery indicator lights on the throttle.
 Each light represents roughly 1/3 of the battery's total charge.
 Once on red, you have 1/3 of the battery left so we recommend keeping track of how long it takes for one of your lights to go out and then plan accordingly.
 Click here for more on our batteries.

 DO YOU OFFER DISCOUNTS?